 Artist Trading Cards (Calgary)

 Artist Trading Cards (Calgary) is an outreach group associated with The New Gallery and the organizing committee which keeps ATCs going in Calgary and aids in growth of the ATC movement world wide.
-The offical members of the committee are Paul Brown, Theo Nelson, Georgie Stone and June Hills.
-Honourary members are Chuck Stake (aka Don Mabie) and Melody Nayler Keller.
+The offical members of the committee are Paul, Theo, Kira, Eija and David.
+Chuck Stake (aka Don Mabie) is an honourary member.

 Artist Trading Cards are 3.5 in x 2.5 in artworks made to be traded in person or by correspondence.
 ATCs were first traded in North America at The New Gallery in Calgary, Alberta on September 27, 1997.